A quick and delicious red bean bubble tea you can easily make at home. The drink only has two ingredients, plus boba pearls… so easy!

 How do you like your bubble tea?
 I like mine as a regular drink, while my husband insists on slushy ones.
 You can go either way!
 Just add ice when you blend to make it slushy.
 I actually don’t have an ice maker right now, so I made mine sans ice.
 Whatevs, it’s good either way.

 I think when it’s cold outside, slushy doesn’t feel quite right… Like I’m pretending it’s summer or something.
 I think when I make this in the summer, I’ll add the ice.
 I should have an ice maker by then!

 Another thing I love about this drink, is that you don’t have to have powder.
 Did you know that most, if not all, of the places that sell bubble tea just use different flavored powders?
 I mean, it’s yummy and it’s fine, but… I just like the fact that I’m using real red bean, and that there are pieces of red bean in my drink.
 Feels authentic or something.
-By the way, if you don’t like little pieces of red bean in your drink (my husband complained to me about this), make sure to use “koshi-an” instead of “tsubu-an” when you buy your red bean paste (I just get the Shirakiku brand at my local Asian market).
+By the way, if you don’t like little pieces of red bean in your drink (my husband complained to me about this), make sure to use “koshi-an” instead of “tsubu-an” when you buy your red bean paste.

 Today when I was snapping pics, my cat came and joined me.
 He loves when I open the windows, because he can jump up and sit on the sill.
 It doesn’t happen very often now that it’s cold outside, so as soon as he heard me open it, he was there!
 Isn’t he cute?
 His name is Kona, named after the city Kona on the Big Island in Hawaii where I got married.
 He’s a fatty and all he does is sleep all day.
 I’m surprised he was able to jump up to the window sill.
 Seriously.